Turbo Takeaways

 How Tax Assistance Can Help Seniors

-When you retire and your income comes down from what was likely your peak income-earning years, it becomes important to take advantage of every financial assistance available to seniors.
-This includes all the available tax credits and deductions you can qualify for, since it all will help cover your expenses and stretch your retirement funds further.
+When you retire and live on a reduced income, it becomes important to take advantage of the financial assistance available to seniors.
+This includes all available tax credits and deductions you qualify for, allowing you to stretch your expenses and retirement funds further.

 Tax Benefits and Deductions for Seniors

 As a senior citizen, you can claim tax benefits through exemptions, credits, and deductions.
-In 2024, once you turn 65, you’ll qualify for a higher standard deduction of $16,550 for single filers or $29,200 for married couples filing jointly.
-If one spouse is 65 or older, the deduction increases by $1,550; if both are 65 or older, it increases by $3,100.
-If you’re in the 22% tax bracket, this could reduce your tax bill by $429 per year.
+Once you turn 65, you’ll qualify for a higher standard deduction of $17,750 for single filers or $31,500 for married couples filing jointly.
+If you’re in the 22% tax bracket, this could reduce your tax bill by $440 per year.

 Retirement Income